 Often known as “acid DNase” the DNase II group of nucleases have optimum pH of 4.8 to 5.2.
 The catalytic activity of the present enzyme is too low in comparison to the DNase I and also decreases as the pH increases.

-The molecular weight of the Dnase II is 43KDa and produced by the spleen, majorly.
+The molecular weight of the Dnase II is 43KDa and is produced by the spleen, majorly.
 In addition to this, G-actin and chelating agents such as EDTA or EGTA can’t inhibit the activity of DNase II.

 On hydrolysis, it produces 3’-Phospho and 5’-hydroxy ends.